FairwindsOps/rok8s-scripts/docs/kubernetes_auth.md

 > Note: Using your local kubeconfig is NOT recommended.
 It is much more secure
 > to use cloud provider credentials or create a service account, as shown below

 The easiest way to authenticate is to pass a valid kubeconfig to the `base64` command.
+(The `-w` flag is unnecessary on MacOS and should be left out.)

 ```
 cat ~/.kube/config | base64 -w 0